mdochertyastro/masters_project/meetings/project.md

 - literature work:
   - Shultz?
 Grav wave living reviews
-    Catalog 01 02 (11 detections from the two runs combined) GWTCL
+  - Catalog 01 02 (11 detections from the two runs combined) GWTCL
+  - https://journals.aps.org/prd/abstract/10.1103/PhysRevD.100.123017  <-- this is for new first project
 ## Post-meeting tasks:

 - find out what a CVAE is (seems VERY IMPORTANT)